SSO with Google Workspace

 Allow admin access

-If you get successfully redirected back to your Firezone admin dashboard, you're done!
+If you get successfully redirected back to your Firezone admin portal, you're done!
 Your Google Workspace connector is now successfully configured.
-The first sync will occur within about 10 minutes.
+If directory sync is enabled, the first sync will occur within about 10 minutes.
 After that, users will be able to authenticate to Firezone using their Google Workspace accounts.